MaryMahmoodi/P300-classification-/README.md

 **Concepts**

-- P300 evokes as a positive peak on your EEG signal around 300 ms after you watch a picture, primarily defined in your mind (target picture).
+- P300 is evoked as a positive peak on your EEG signal around 300 ms after you watch a picture, primarily defined in your mind (target picture).
 - If the target picture consists of characters, it can be used in a BCI speller system designed for writing with your mind.